weaviate/weaviate-io/tests/README.md

 The tests and related files are located in `./tests`.
 Before tests are run, `pytest` is configured to run `start-weaviate.sh` to spin up multiple instances of Weaviate (e.g. per `docker-compose.yml`).

-Thus, tests can be run against a permanent WCS instance, or one of these two ephemeral instances.
+Thus, tests can be run against a permanent WCS instance, or one of these ephemeral instances.
+Check the individual Docker Compose files for the ports that are used for each instance.

-See more in individual `test_xxx.py` scripts.

 #### (Optional) ☕️ Run TypeScript tests separately